Written for New, March 4th 2022.

 Following that, we’ll give you a quick rundown of the most important road rules for mobility scooters.
 Keep in mind that because there are no universal standards, the specifications are susceptible to change.
 Each country has its own set of road rules for mobility scooters.

-• Mobility scooters can’t go faster than 10 km/h on flat ground (6.2 mph).
+- Mobility scooters can’t go faster than 10 km/h on flat ground (6.2 mph).

 Scooters on wheels aren’t considered motor vehicles.
-Despite the fact that you are technically a pedestrian, it is still unlawful to ride the device while inebriated.
+Despite the fact that you are technically a pedestrian, it is still unlawful to ride the device while inebriated. - You must have a physical handicap or limited mobility that necessitates the use of a wheelchair on a regular basis.

-• You must follow all pedestrian traffic laws.
+- You must follow all pedestrian traffic laws.
 This includes not producing traffic hazards (such as moving in front of an oncoming vehicle) or impeding the routes of other vehicles.

-• When crossing the road, choose the shortest route.
+- When crossing the road, choose the shortest route.
 When at a pedestrian crossing, wait until the light is green before crossing.

-• You should avoid roundabouts, particularly when crossing a road.
+- You should avoid roundabouts, particularly when crossing a road.
 If it is unavoidable, stay on the curb until there is no more vehicular traffic.

 Why is it important?